Opportunities in the Import Business – What You Need To Know Before You Start

 This is Part 1 of the ‘Import Business series’.
 See Part 2 for legal and regulatory compliance requirements for import businesses.

-For international travelers with a knack for identifying product with a potential market to sell locally, the import business presents a good business opportunity.
+For international travellers with a knack for identifying products with a potential market to sell locally, the import business presents a good business opportunity.

 A consideration that entrepreneurs looking to get into the import business is to “import unique products that are not currently available in the country, or products that you can obtain and sell for significantly less than what is currently offered,” according to Bizconnect.